-Mía, let's go out and exercise to get a glowing skin.
+Mía, let's go out and exercíse to get a glowing skín.
+My fur coat is always clean and shiny.

 - 1. Enact the ad by playing the roles of Didi and her relatives.
 One more child acts as the salesman of 'Hemagauri' and presents the text given in the pink speech bubbles. - 2.
 Discuss the following questions after you have seen a presentation of the 'ad'. - Why does Didi say 'No party for me!'? - Can you become fair in five days?
 How long will the effect of the cream last? - Will you love your brother or sister only if she's fair? - Think of the people you like.